 Temperature & Environment – Use Less Electricity

-One of the biggest complaints about growing cannabis indoors is that grow lights get too hot, or it's too expensive to maintain the perfect environment in the grow space.
-Growers can end up spending lots of money in electricity controlling the temperature and humidity: fans, AC systems, humidifiers, dehumidifiers, etc. Sometimes small tweaks to your setup can make such a huge difference that these extra tools become unnecessary, or at least you can use them less.
+One of the biggest complaints about growing cannabis indoors is that grow lights get too hot, or it’s too expensive to maintain the perfect environment in the grow space.
+Growers can end up spending lots of money in electricity controlling the temperature and humidity: fans, AC systems, humidifiers, dehumidifiers, etc. Sometimes small tweaks to your setup can make such a huge difference that these extra tools become unnecessary, or at least can be used less.
 Any reduction in electricity use (while maintaining the same level of quality) means more money saved!

 - Keep grow lights the right distance away – too far and you’re wasting light, too close and you’re hurting the plant with too much light or heat.
 In both cases, that’s wasted electricity and money.

 - Use efficient grow lights so you get as much light and as little heat as possible.
-Less efficient lights like CFLs and T5s are stealthy, but put out more heat for the amount of electricity than efficient lights like HPS and LEDs.
+Less efficient lights like CFLs and T5s are stealthy but put out more heat for the amount of electricity than efficient lights like HPS and LEDs.